US signs contract with Pfizer for COVID-19 vaccine doses, aims for December delivery

 The U.S. could buy another 500 million doses under the agreement, Azar said.

 The agreement is part of President Donald Trump's Operation Warp Speed vaccine program, under which multiple COVID-19 vaccines are being developed simultaneously.
-The program aims to deliver 300 million doses of a safe and effective COVID-19 vaccine by January 2021, according to HHS.
+The program aims to deliver 300 million doses of a safe and effective COVID-19 vaccine by January 2021.

-Under the initiative, the government will speed development and buy vaccines -- before they are deemed safe and effective -- so that the medication can be in hand and quickly distributed once the FDA approves or authorizes its emergency use.
+Under the initiative, the government will speed development and buy vaccines - before they are deemed safe and effective - so that the medication can be in hand and quickly distributed once the FDA approves or authorizes its emergency use after clinical trials.

-Pfizer and BioNTech said the U.S. will pay $1.95 billion upon receipt of the first 100 million doses, following FDA authorization or approval.
+Pfizer and BioNTech said the U.S. will pay $1.95 billion upon receipt of the first 100 million doses it produces, following FDA authorization or approval.

-Azar said the contract with Pfizer and BioNTech brings to five the number of potential coronavirus vaccines that are under development.
+Azar said the contract brings to five the number of potential coronavirus vaccines that are under development with U.S. funding.
+Nearly two dozen are in various stages of human testing around the world, with several entering final test to prove if they really work.

 Trump said Tuesday at a briefing that "the vaccines are coming, and they're coming a lot sooner than anyone thought possible, by years."

+As early as next week, a vaccine created by the National Institutes of Health and Moderna Inc. is set to begin final-stage testing in a study of 30,000 people to see if it really is safe and effective.
+A few other vaccines have begun smaller late-stage studies in other countries, and in the U.S. a series of huge studies are planned to begin each month through fall in hopes of, eventually, having several vaccines to use.

+Pfizer is finishing an earlier stage of testing to determine which of four possible candidates to try in a larger, final study.

-But other countries are also scrambling to get their hands on a vaccine for COVID-19, which has killed more than 617,000 people, according to a tally kept by Johns Hopkins University.
+Other countries are also scrambling to get a vaccine for COVID-19, which has killed more than 617,000 people, according to a tally kept by Johns Hopkins University.

 Nearly 4 million Americans have been infected by the new coronavirus and at least 142,000 have died from COVID-19, the disease it causes, according to Johns Hopkins.